The Bank's Organizational Model

 José Pedro Rivera Ferreira Malaquias

-Committee for Risk Assessment
+Risk Assessment Committee

 Fernando da Costa Lima